Kompakt, Ipso, Copenhagen

-For danish native Kölsch, Kompakt is the “perfect label” to call “home”.
-The much revered Cologne-based imprint released Kölsch albums “1977”,”1983” and “1989” continuing a tradition of providing ground breaking and genre-defining cuts.
-Kölsch’s work has proved to rewrite the rulebook on techno production, setting it on a melodic, emotion‐induced course.
+For Danish native Kölsch, Kompakt is the “perfect label” to call “home.”
+The revered Cologne-based imprint released Kölsch’s albums ‘1977’ and ‘1983’, continuing a tradition of providing ground breaking and genre-defining cuts.
+Kölsch’s work proved to rewrite the rulebook on techno production, setting it on a melodic, emotion‐induced course.

 Kölsch's first critically acclaimed album release, ‘1977’, which is full of timeless tracks such as Loreley, Opa, Oma and Goldfisch, signifies the year of his birth and draws inspiration from his culturally diverse upbringing.
 He notes himself, “being half Irish, half German and living in Denmark – it was all one big messy period of my life.”
 Living in Christiania, an anarchic hippie commune in Copenhagen while spending school summers in Germany with his grandparents, he recalls how ‘1977’ was a product of “reminiscing about what shaped me as a kid” and “the weird ideas and concepts I had on my mind at the time.”